cardano-foundation/CIPs/CIP-1694/README.md

 #### Registered DReps

-In Voltaire, existing stake credentials will be able to delegate their stake to registered DReps for voting purposes, in addition to the current delegation to stake pools for block production.
+In Voltaire, existing stake credentials will be able to delegate their stake to DReps for voting purposes, in addition to the current delegation to stake pools for block production.
 DRep delegation will mimic the existing stake delegation mechanisms (via on-chain certificates).
 Similarly, DRep registration will mimic the existing stake registration mechanisms.
 Additionally, registered DReps will need to vote regularly to still be considered active.
 Specifically, if a DRep does not submit any votes for `drepActivity`-many epochs, the DRep is considered inactive, where `drepActivity` is a new protocol parameter.
-Inactive DReps do not count towards the active voting stake anymore.
+Inactive DReps do not count towards the active voting stake anymore, and can become active again for `drepActivity`-many epochs by voting on any governance actions.
 The reason for marking DReps as inactive is so that DReps who stop participating but still have stake delegated to them do not eventually leave the system in a state where no governance action can pass.

+> **Note**
+>
+> It is not necessary to register as a DRep to be able to vote, or for
+> that vote to be counted.
+However, unregistered DReps do not count
+> towards the active voting stake, so they behave like an inactive
+> DRep that can never become active.
+This is to have the least
+> possible hurdle for someone who wants to vote on their own behalf.

 Registered DReps are identified by a credential that can be either: